 Susan Wolburgh Jenah, ICD.D joined the Board in 2016.
-Ms. Wolburgh Jenah currently serves as a director of Laurentian Bank of Canada and of Hydro One Limited; as a Public Governor of the U.S. Financial Industry Regulatory Authority; and as director of NEO Exchange and NEO Innovations.
-She is the former President and Chief Executive Officer of the Investment Industry Regulatory Organization of Canada ("IIROC"), the national self-regulatory body that oversees investment dealers and trading activity on debt and equity markets in Canada and served as a member of the Board of the Global Risk Institute, as well as a Senior Advisor to Aird & Berlis LLP.
+Ms. Wolburgh Jenah currently serves as a director of Laurentian Bank of Canada and of Hydro One Limited.
+She is the former President and Chief Executive Officer of the Investment Industry Regulatory Organization of Canada ("IIROC"), the national self-regulatory body that oversees investment dealers and trading activity on debt and equity markets in Canada and served as a member of the Board of the Global Risk Institute and of NEO Exchange and NEO Innovations, a Public Governor of the U.S. Financial Industry Regulatory Authority as well as a Senior Advisor to Aird & Berlis LLP.
 Following her appointment as President and Chief Executive Officer of the Investment Dealers Association of Canada ("IDA") in 2007, she was instrumental in merging the IDA and Market Regulation Services Inc. to create IIROC in 2008 and in leading the merged organization until 2014.
 Prior to this, Ms. Wolburgh Jenah had an accomplished career with the Ontario Securities Commission spanning over two decades and serving in numerous executive roles including Vice-Chair, Head of International Affairs and General Counsel.
 She also serves as Vice-Chair of the Humber River Hospital Board, as a member of the C.D.
-Howe Institute's National Advisory Council, as a member of the Independent Review Committee for Vanguard Investments Canada and as a mentor/sponsor for Catalyst Women on Board.
+Howe Institute's National Advisory Council, and as a member of the Independent Review Committee for Vanguard Investments Canada.
+She was also a former mentor/sponsor for Catalyst Women on Board.
 Ms. Wolburgh Jenah holds a J.D. from Osgoode Hall Law School and was recognized with the Osgoode Hall Alumni Award for Achievement in 2011.
 She is ICD.D certified.